CAMPING ON ST KILDA

 Each trip can take up to 12 passengers.

-The 2018 price for the day trip from Stein, Skye is £235pp for each one-way trip.
+The 2019 price for the day trip from Stein, Skye is £235pp for each one-way trip.
 The total cost will be £470pp.
-Camping on St Kilda costs £12pp per night.
-This is payable to the NTS ranger on St Kilda.
+Camping on St Kilda costs £20pn, this is payable to the NTS ranger on St Kilda.

 If booking more than 14 days in advance, a 30% deposit is required.
 The balance is payable by 14 days prior to date of travel.